Measuring water in glycol during glycol dehydration

 IRmadillo and Analysis of MEG & TEG

 The Keit IRmadillo is an innovative solid-state technology certified safe for use in hazardous environments.
 This makes it ideal for application in petrochemical manufacturing.

 But, how well can it measure water in glycols?

 The IRmadillo was used to analyse individual samples of monoethylene glycol (MEG) and triethylene glycol (TEG) with known concentrations of water.
 Samples were acquired and spectra were used to build chemometric models.
 The data were analysed using orthogonal signal correction (OSC) and partial least squares (PLS) models to predict the concentrations in real time.

 After analysis, the results show that the IRmadillo produced results showing an excellent correlation between the measured and reference samples.
 This means that the IRmadillo can accurately measure the water concentration with great precision.

 In fact, the results showed that it is possible for the Keit IRmadillo to monitor drying of MEG and TEG to >99.985 and 99.990 % respectively.

 The IRmadillo™ is an effective, accurate and precise sensor for measuring water in glycols.
 It has been demonstrated directly for monoethylene glycol and triethylene glycol, but the technique is applicable to any glycol dehydration mix.
 It is possible to monitor water contents to 139 ppm in MEG and 96 ppm in TEG.

 Get the Application Note

 To see the full results, please complete the form below.
 Click the button Get Application Note and you will immediately be directed to an on-line PDF version for you to download.
-Your submitted contact information will remain private.
-If you are not immediately directed to the on-line PDF, please contact us at firstname.lastname@example.org.
+Your submitted contact information will remain private and will not be shared.
+We will retain your information for the purpose of replying to your request if appropriate, and to monitor the effectiveness of our content.
+If you are not immediately directed to the on-line PDF, please contact us at email@example.com.